avanijamenon/Regularisation-acc-fairness-trade-off/README.md

-# Regularisation-acc-fairness-trade-off
-This project explores the trade-off between accuracy and fairness in machine learning models to promote equity and inclusivity in automated decision-making.
-Using logistic regression as the baseline, various methods were implemented:

-- Standard Model: Evaluates accuracy and fairness using regularization strength.
-- Fairness-Aware Model: Implements reweighing techniques to balance outcomes for privileged and unprivileged groups.
-- Combined Model: Optimises a weighted trade-off between accuracy and fairness.

-The results highlight the challenges and opportunities in mitigating biases without significantly compromising performance.
-Extended analyses include cross-dataset evaluations and proposed directions for future research.
+# Accuracy-Fairness Trade-off in ML Model Selection
+This repository investigates algorithmic fairness in machine learning by comparing standard logistic regression, reweighed logistic regression, and a combined approach that balances accuracy and fairness.
+The primary metric of fairness is equality of opportunity, measured by the difference in true positive rates between privileged and unprivileged groups.
+Experiments demonstrate how varying the regularization parameter 𝐶 affects both accuracy and fairness.
+A combination model is proposed to address the inherent trade-offs, with extended tasks assessing generalisation.
+Future directions include testing other algorithms, employing additional fairness metrics, and exploring in-processing or post-processing fairness techniques to further refine model performance.